 Pumpkins come in different sizes and there are different varieties of each size.
 The larger the pumpkin, the more days it takes for it to reach full growth.

 Also, the larger the pumpkins the larger the vines.
 Below, I’ll share the size of pumpkins, the most common uses, and some popular varieties for each size:

 1. Small Pumpkins

-Small pumpkins range anywhere from two to five pounds.
+Small pumpkins range anywhere from 2-5 pounds.
 They’re often used for baking.
 Some of the most popular varieties of this size are: